RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Data Studio caching maximum period is 12 hours.
 - BigQuery writes query results to a table, either a destination table specified by the user or a temporary, cached results table.**Temporary, cached results tables** incur **no storage costs** and are maintained per-user, per-project; whereas storing query results in a **permanent table** will result in **storage charges**.
 - Temporary, cached results tables are created in an "anonymous dataset" with restricted access.Access to anonymous datasets is limited to the dataset owner.
-- Anonymous datasets are hidden and their names start with an underscore, not appearing in the datasets list in the GCP Console or the classic BigQuery web UI.
+- **Anonymous datasets** are *hidden* and their names **start with an underscore, not appearing in the datasets list** in the GCP Console or the classic BigQuery web UI.
 - Listing anonymous datasets and auditing access controls can be done using the CLI or the API.
+- When an **anonymous dataset** is created, the **user** running the query job is explicitly given **"bigquery.dataOwner" access to the anonymous dataset**.
+- "bigquery.dataOwner" access gives the user who ran the query job full control over the dataset, including full control over the cached results tables in the anonymous dataset

+**bigquery.dataEditor**: Users with this role can **enable caching** for a dataset and **perform data editing tasks**.

+**bigquery.dataOwner**: Users with this role have **all the permissions of the "bigquery.dataEditor" role, plus the ability to manage access controls for the dataset**.

 ### StackDriver